tenstorrent/tt-metal/docs/source/libraries/tensor.rst

 .. autoclass:: ttlib.tensor.Tensor
     :members: data, layout, print, pretty_print, shape

 Examples of converting between PyTorch Tesnor and TT Tensor
 -----------------------------------------------------------

-Rember that TT Tensors must
+Remember that TT Tensors must

 * have rank 4
 * have their final two dimensions (height and width) divisible by 32